smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

 permalink: /dennis/
 ---

+> The audience for this blog post is two-fold.
+It can be 1) a technologically savvy user who wants to start a blog (and doesn't want to [read the docs][jekyll-docs]) or 2) someone who already has a Jekyll blog but wants to extend their theme's functionality (and doesn't want to [read the docs][jekyll-docs]).
+For (1) you may already have built a ruby project and thus are more ruby-savvy than me.
+Then you won't need docker and you probably have your own deployment workflow.
+But you need to know more about how Jekyll is building and serving files, what to include and exclude in your configurations, how to use Liquid tags and where to put your custom javascript.
+For (2) maybe you have been using Jekyll for a few months but want to develop a more fundamental understanding of what is going on behind the scenes.
+This is where I was a few months ago after I hadn't blogged for a year, I looked at my repo and realized I didn't know what was going on here.

+[//]: TODO: TABLE OF CONTENTS

 # First Things First
-As with anything technical, there is a lack of material on that stage between beginner and professional — for me this is the stage I constantly live when it comes to software.
-Many blogs will tell you how to setup a basic GitHub Pages-hosted, Jekyll-built website, any other blogs will show you how they setup docker and microsoft azule to deploy their website.
-But not many will make that connection between "what is going on here" and "this is how you do it".
-This post tries to 1) break down what is going on "behind the scenes" as jekyll builds your website and 2) showcase my workflow and the challenges I overcame so that you can identify key blockages early on, understand why they happen, and improve upon them.

-> Some basic knowledge of Jekyll will be useful.
-You may want to read through Jekyll's quick start guide to see what is being installed and used locally like `ruby` and `bundler`.
-The tl;dr is that `ruby` is a programming languagage whose libraries are packaged in `gems`. `Bundler` manages the gems using the versions found in a local `Gemfile`, installing the specified version of various gems and their dependencies.
+Some basic knowledge of the command line, Jekyll, bash, docker, and git will be useful.
+You may want to read through Jekyll's [quick start guide][jekyll-docs] to see what is being installed and used locally like `ruby` and `Bundler`.
+The **TL;DR** is that `ruby` is a programming languagage whose libraries are packaged in `gems`. `Bundler` manages the gems using the versions found in a local `Gemfile`, installing the specified version of various gems and their dependencies.
 The `Gemfile` is stored in the root directory of the project and the gems are downloaded and stored by `Bundler` somewhere like `/usr/local/bundle`.
 See [this stack overflow answer](https://stackoverflow.com/questions/15586216/bundler-vs-rvm-vs-gems-vs-rubygems-vs-gemsets-vs-system-ruby) for more detail.
-To dive into the nethers of the web, read [this blog post](https://yehudakatz.com/2010/12/16/clarifying-the-roles-of-the-gemspec-and-gemfile/).

 Here's what I'm using with links to the relevant sections:
 * [Jekyll](https://jekyllrb.com):3.8 as a static site generator (_with custom plugins_).
 Note that as of writing the next major release of Jekyll (4.0.0) has been released but I have yet to upgrade.